 (1864 - 1873), Kanopolis

 Originally located three miles east of Ellsworth on the north bank of the Smoky Hill River, and known as Fort Ellsworth until 1866.
-It was moved in 1867 one mile northeast to its present site.
+It was moved in 1867 one mile northeast to its present site, with new stone structures.
 It protected the Santa Fe Trail and the Kansas Pacific Railroad, and also served as a supply depot.
 Site opened to settlers in 1880.
-Many structures still exist, however most of the site is on private property.
-The Ellsworth County Historical Society operates the museum in the former Guardhouse.
+Many buildings still exist as private residences, however most of the original grounds is private property.
+The Ellsworth County Historical Society operates a museum in the former Guardhouse.

 (1866), near Windom

-A Federal stockaded campsite on the west-side of the Little Arkansas River where the Santa Fe Trail crosses.
+A Federal stockaded campsite on the west side of the Little Arkansas River at the Santa Fe Trail crossing.

 Cow Creek Post

 A temporary Army post located at the Cow Creek Crossing of the Santa Fe Trail.

 Located on the Little Arkansas River near its mouth.
 Also known as Fort Wichita.
 It provided protection for the Chisholm Trail and the early settlement of what would later become the town in 1870.
 Renamed Camp Butterfield (May 1868), and then Camp Davidson (June 1868), and then Camp Beecher (October 1868).
 It was then abandoned in June 1869.

 James Mead's Trading Post

 An independent trading post built by Mead and Jesse Chisholm, located on Chisholm Creek.